 The cycle repeats itself because it provides feelings of power, control, and importance.
 Narcissists thrive on these, feeling formidable, even omnipotent, after obtaining supply.
-It leads to a “narcissistic high,” which potentially makes them more dangerous; you won’t be permitted to share your thoughts or feelings when your narcissist is on a high.
+They feel a “narcissistic high,” which potentially makes them more dangerous; you won’t be permitted to share your thoughts or feelings when your narcissist is on a high.
 They won’t take any challenge lightly and will go for the win at any cost to prove their supremacy.
 They’re not interested in what you have to say or how you feel.
 It’s all about them.

 After going through this cycle with a narcissist a few times, we get it.
 We understand that they’re more powerful than we are—that it’s always about “winning,” and they’ll be delighted to win at our expense.
 In their mind, they’re always right, and there’s no use trying to have a conversation or share an opinion because they’ll become combative.
-Eventually, we’ll end up feeling defeated, unloved, and insignificant.
-We’ll learn to walk on eggshells and to appease, please, and pacify.
+Eventually, we’ll end up feeling unseen, unheard, defeated, unloved, and insignificant.
+We’ll learn to walk on eggshells and to appease, please, and pacify them.
 We’ll anticipate their needs and moods and act accordingly.
 Do you remember what that’s called?
 Yep!
 Codependency.
 We become codependent.

 How to deny the supply